Real non-abelian mixed Hodge structures for quasi-projective varieties: formality and splitting: splittings of non-abelian MTS/MHS and strictification

 \subsection{Simplicial structures}

-\begin{definition} Let $s\Cat$ be the category of simplicially enriched small categories, which we will refer to as simplicial categories.
-Explicitly, an object $\C \in s\Cat$ consists of a set $\Ob \C$ of objects, together with $\HHom_{\C}(x,y) \in \bS$ for all $x,y \in \Ob \bS$, equipped with an associative composition law and identities. \end{definition}
+\begin{definition} Let $s\Cat$ be the category of simplicially enriched categories, which we will refer to as simplicial categories.
+Explicitly, an object $\C \in s\Cat$ consists of a class $\Ob \C$ of objects, together with simplicial sets $\HHom_{\C}(x,y) $ for all $x,y \in \Ob \C$, equipped with an associative composition law and identities. \end{definition}

-\begin{lemma} For a reductive pro-algebraic monoid $M$ and an $M$-representation $A$ in DG algebras, there is a cofibrantly generated model structure on $DG_{\Z}\Alg_A(M)$, in which fibrations are surjections, and weak equivalences are quasi-isomorphisms. \end{lemma} \begin{proof} When $M$ is a group, this is \cite[Lemma \ref{mhs-algmodel}]{mhs}, but the same proof carries over to the monoid case. \end{proof}
+\begin{lemma} For a reductive pro-algebraic monoid $M$ and an $M$-representation $A$ in DG algebras, there is a cofibrantly generated model structure on $DG_{\Z}\Alg_A(M)$, in which fibrations are surjections, and weak equivalences are quasi-isomorphisms. \end{lemma} \begin{proof} When $M$ is a group, this is Lemma \ref{algmodel}, but the same proof carries over to the monoid case. \end{proof}

 \begin{definition} Given $B \in DG_{\Z}\Alg_A(M)$ define $B^{\Delta^n}:= B \ten_{\Q}\Omega(|\Delta^n|)$, for $\Omega(|\Delta^n|)$ as in Definition \ref{Th}.
 Make $DG_{\Z}\Alg_A(M)$ into a simplicial category by setting $\HHom(B,B')$ to be the simplicial set